podio/cwac-endless/README.markdown

 CWAC EndlessAdapter: It Just Keeps Going and Going And...
 =========================================================
+This forked version contains support for reversed scrolling.

 AJAX Web sites have sometimes taken up the "endless page" model, where scrolling automatically loads in new content,